odemeo-usgs/stglib/doc/config.rst

 WXT-specific options include:

-- RTK_elevation_NAVD88: RTK elevation of the sensor referenced to NAVD88 in meters.
+- ``RTK_elevation_NAVD88``: RTK elevation of the sensor referenced to NAVD88 in meters.
-- dir_offset: a direction offset in degrees from magnetic north to be applied if the sensor was not pointing toward magnetic north.
+- ``dir_offset``: a direction offset in degrees from magnetic north to be applied if the sensor was not pointing toward magnetic north.
-- dir_offset_note: a note about the direction offset being used.
+- ``dir_offset_note``: a note about the direction offset being used.